HarshnaNHaswani/pomdoro-react-frontend/README.md

  - Sort Task on tags, and priority
  - get completed tasks statistical data (completed tasks per day for last 'N' days)
  - authentication

+ *All the belong to their respective owners; downloaded from flaticon.com* *All the images used on the landing page are downloaded unsplash.com*